Are you racking your brains to come up with unique ideas to keep the kids entertained all summer without spending a fortune?

 12. Rock painting

-Have the kids collect rocks around the home or in your background.
-Give them some paint and brushes and let them paint to their heart’s content.
-You can use the finished products to decorate your flower beds, as an ornament in your home or as paper stoppers.
+Have the kids collect rocks around your home or nearby.
+Give them some paint (craft paints, or acrylics, or enamels) and brushes, and let them paint to their heart’s content.
+You can use the finished products to decorate your flower beds, as ornaments in your home, or as paperweights.

 13. Cook dinner together

-Engage the kids in dinner preparations and teach them the basics like chopping and washing vegetables.
-It’s also great to if you can bring the kids to the grocery or farmers’ market earlier to introduce to them the basics of budgeting.
-Depending on the kids’ age, they should be able to pitch in a task or two in dinner preparations.
+Engage the kids in dinner preparations and teach them the basics like washing and chopping vegetables.
+It’s also great if you can bring the kids to the grocery or farmers’ market earlier to introduce to them the basics of shopping and budgeting.
+Depending on the kids’ age, they should be able to pitch in with a task or two of dinner preparations.

 14. Make a fort

 Kids always love to play house, but a fort could be even better.
-Get some unused cardboards, blankets and other paraphernalia so that kids can build their own castles, whether inside or outside the home.
+Get some unused cardboard or large appliance boxes, blankets, and other paraphernalia so that kids can build their own castles, whether inside or outside the home.
+Beware!
+You might find that your kids prefer the fort to their bedrooms for several days in a row!

-Unleash the inner artists in your kids by giving them a bed sheet you no longer use (or pick one from a thrift store); some paints and brushes.
-Lay down the sheet on the lawn and let the kids paint the sheet as they like.
+Unleash the inner artists in your kids by giving them a bed sheet you no longer use (or pick one up from a thrift store), some paints, and brushes.
+Lay the sheet out on the lawn and let the kids paint it as they like.
+(A painted sheet can be a great backdrop for an outdoor play put on by the kids and their friends!
+Mention this and the kids may want to decide on what kind of painting they could use for a skit or play they want to perform.)

 Whether you want some fun summer activities for preschoolers or older kids, the options are bountiful.
-Best of all, they’re often cheap, accessible and educational.
-These fun summer activities at home will not only keep the kids busy and learning at the same time, but it’ll also give them plenty of opportunities to bond with siblings, playmates and perhaps the entire family.
+Best of all, they’re often cheap, accessible, and educational.
+These fun summer activities at home will not only keep the kids busy and learning at the same time, but they willalso give them plenty of opportunities to bond with siblings, playmates, and perhaps the entire family.
+All these benefits for very little money!.
 So, make this summer the best season yet.